Logo Voyage

 By plane

 • 1 Kalgoorlie–Boulder Airport (KGI IATA) (7 km from the centre of town).
-The small but modern airport has several daily flights from Perth, interstate and a couple of regional centers.
+The small but modern airport has several daily flights from Perth.
 Kalgoorlie-Boulder Airport (Q2339960) on Wikidata Kalgoorlie–Boulder Airport on Wikipedia

+Alliance, Qantas Virgin all fly from Perth.
 Parking can be a problem as the carpark is often full with cars left behind by fly-in/fly-out workers.
-Taxis wait for every arriving flight and cost around $10 to town.
-There isn't an airport bus service and the local bus doesn't pass anywhere near the airport.
+Taxis wait for every arriving flight.
+There is no airport bus service.

 By train